vmware-archive/pop/doc/source/topics/pop.rst

 The first thing you will notice in POP is the `hub` object.
 The hub is passed automatically as the first argument to all functions, much like `self` inside a python class.
-This hub can be infinately extended to include new plugin subsystems as well as namespaces and variables.
+This hub can be infinitely extended to include new plugin subsystems as well as namespaces and variables.

 The hub is critical as it serves as a vehicle for accessing all of the plugin subsystems